DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/browser-support.md

 In case you are using the API, specify the browsers with the [runner.browsers](../programming-interface/runner.md#browsers) method.

-To identify browsers, different approaches are used:
+To identify browsers, different approaches are used.

 Browser&#160;Type  | Specified by
 ------------------ | ----------------------------------